 And remember: new metrics are sometimes added as Amazon Ads refines and updates its campaign reporting, and wise ad campaign managers will use all tools at their disposal to avoid mistakes.

 Focus on Metrics, But Don’t Ignore Content

-Serving ads in front of potential buyers and ensuring that you’re paying competitive rates for clicks is important, but brands can’t forget that in the end all of these ads lead to the product page.
+Serving ads in front of potential buyers and ensuring that you’re paying competitive rates for clicks is important, but brands can’t forget that in the end all these ads lead to the product page.
 If the content on that page is poor or insufficient, all that advertising cost and effort isn’t going to lead to a sale.
 Customers demand that product pages give them all the information they need to be confident in pressing the buy button.
-And though customer confidence based on product page content isn’t a tangible metric like CTRs or CTCs, it’s just as important to take into account.
+And though customer confidence based on product page content isn’t a tangible metric like CTRs or CTCs, it’s just as important to consider.